William Spiggot: Second Trial

 Brought back to court, Spiggot and Phillips pleaded not guilty on their new trial.
-They were accused of assaulting John Watkins on the Highway on 12 November 1720 and robbing him "a Silver Watch, a Holland Gown, a pair of Stays, a Scarlet Riding-Hood lined with Silk, with divers other Goods, and 5 l. in Money, in all to the value of 200l".
+They were accused of assaulting John Watkins on the Highway on 12 November 1720 and robbing him "a Silver Watch, a Holland Gown, a pair of Stays, a Scarlet Riding-Hood lined with Silk, with divers other Goods, and 5 l. in Money, in all to the value of 200 l".
 They were also convicted with one of their associates, William Heater, for another highway robbery, attacking John Turner on 1 November 1720 and stealing " [his]5 Guineas [...] and 1 Box, a Gold Watch, 12 Holland Shirts, 2 pair of Lace Ruffles, 2 Cambrick Bosoms.
 2 Lawn, Turnovers, 2 Muslin Turnovers, 2 pair of Stockings, a Hat, a Perriwig, &c. and 12 Guineas, the Goods and Money of Neal Sheldon, Esq".

 When he testified, John Watkins declared that he recognized Spiggot, knowing him for some years.
 On the contrary, the gang that attacked John Turner were on horseback and wore masks.
 The testimonies suggested that some of Turner's stolen goods were found at Spiggot's lodgings.
 Among the witnesses, six people described Spiggot's gang's violent arrest.
 They made him appear as a very impetuous man, not eager to surrender and who was difficult to catch.
 Even one of his former accomplices, Joseph Lindsey, testified against him.

 Heater was described as the man in charge of renting horses and receiving the stolen goods.
 Even Spiggot and Phillips declared that he was innocent.
 This declarations and the lack of proofs found against him made the jury acquit Heater.

 The proceedings do not recollect any defence from the prisoners.
 The jury found Spiggot and Phillips guilty and they were sentenced to death.